KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/jquery-guide/jquery-intro.md

 ## The merit of jQuery

-And also, let's check the below link.
+Let's check the below link.

 http://youmightnotneedjquery.com/